 If a product specification is at the stage that it is nearly complete, the Product Specification Developer can submit the Product Specification to the IALA Field Manager who will manage the review process (the review process could be managed similarly to within IEC).
 After a first positive review by the Field Manager supported by the ENAV committee the Field Manager will send this to the IALA Domain Administrator and request that the status from “launching project” is changed to “draft status” indicating to the community that the product specification is nearing completion and can be reviewed.

-Procedures for Submitting a Product Specification
+Procedures for Submitting a Product Specification much of this should be in 1106 with only a reference to 1106 here

 Representatives of recognised organisations may submit proposals for addition of a new Product Specification in the Product Specification Register or for the Clarification, Supersession, or Retirement of existing Product Specifications in the Register.